Deployment

 Initialize Your Computation Definitions

 Your MXE is deployed, but you still need to initialize the computation definitions.
 This tells the Arcium network what encrypted operations your MXE can perform.
-You can do this by updating your test file to use the deployed cluster:
+Computation definitions only need to be initialized once - they persist on-chain and don't need to be re-initialized unless you're deploying to a new program address.
+You can initialize them anytime after deployment completes successfully.

 await initAddTogetherCompDef(program, owner, false);